Port Lands

 The Port Lands (also known as Portlands) of Toronto, Ontario, Canada are an industrial and recreational neighbourhood located about 5 kilometres south-east of downtown, located on the former Don River delta and most of Ashbridge's Bay.

 Approximate geographical borders are the Gardiner Expressway/Don Valley Parkway ramps to the north and west, Lake Shore Boulevard to the north, Lake Ontario on the three remaining sides: the Inner Harbour to the west, Ashbridge's Bay to the east and the open waters of Lake Ontario to the south.
-Landmarks include the Portlands Energy Centre, Leslie Barns (streetcar facility), Ashbridges Bay Wastewater Treatment Plant, and the now out of service Hearn Generating Station.
-There is also parkland such as Cherry Beach and the Leslie Spit.
+Landmarks include the Portlands Energy Centre, Leslie Barns (streetcar facility), Ashbridges Bay Wastewater Treatment Plant, and the now out-of-service Hearn Generating Station.
+There is also parkland such as Cherry Beach, the Leslie Street Spit and Biidaasige Park.

 History

 Ashbridges Bay Marsh once existed at the delta of the Don River in Toronto.
 The marsh extended as far east as today's Leslie Street.
-Much of the Port Lands were initially part of Ashbridge's Bay, which consisted of a five square kilometre triangular shaped area of marshes and ponds surrounded by sandbars.
-The water and reeds in marsh provided habitat for birds and other animals.
+Much of the Port Lands were initially part of Ashbridge's Bay, which consisted of a five-square-kilometre triangular area of marshes and ponds surrounded by sandbars.
+The water and reeds in the marsh provided habitat for birds and other animals.
 The area was connected to the Toronto Islands archipelago until a violent storm in 1858 created a natural channel break turning the archipelago into a series of islands to the west.

 Pollution problems developed by the mid 19th century because of industrial development along the harbour and the lower Don River in addition to the use of the marsh for sewage disposal.
 By the 1880s, Gooderham and Worts was heavily using the marsh to dispose of waste from pigs and cattle, as well as wheat swill from their distilling operations.
-Up to 80,000 gallons per day of liquid manure drained into the marsh.
+Up to 80,000 gallons (almost 364,000 L) per day of liquid manure drained into the marsh.
 The once natural area had now become an open sewage dump and a health hazard.
+A local newspaper described the situation as "a malarial swamp...teeming with pestilence and disease."
 By the 1890s, the potential threat of a cholera outbreak forced the city to act.
 In 1892, after the city threatened legal action, Gooderham and Worts installed a filtration system for waste.

 In 1893, City engineer Edward Henry Keating (1844–1912) had the Keating Channel constructed to redirect the flow of the Don River west into Toronto Harbour.
 This improved the Don's flow but did not resolve the pollution problem.
 Also, the 90-degree curve of the river into the concrete-lined Keating Channel increased the risk of flooding in the Port Lands.